CE MARKING

 Compliance control across the EU is reinforced.
 Greater documentary transparency is required (including DPP and EPD), and more severe sanctions are established for non-compliance.
 In practice, authorities in each Member State will monitor that manufacturers and importers comply with the new mandatory data in CE marking, significantly increasing corporate responsibility.

-The adaptation to the new CPR is presenting significant challenges for companies across the construction sector.
+The adaptation to the new CPR is presenting significant challenges for companies since its general application began on January 8, 2026.
 These are the most relevant insights from the early implementation phase:

 An engineer, expert in the current and upcoming regulations, will guide you through the adaptation process to the New Regulation.